manateeit/rools/package-tools/README.md

 ### NPM Package (`npm-package/`)

-The NPM package uses a postinstall script to extract configuration files to the root of the consuming project during installation.
+The NPM package uses a postinstall script to extract configuration files from the repository root to the root of the consuming project during installation.

 Key features:
 - Automatic extraction during `npm install`
 - Manual extraction via `npx cline-rules-extract`
+- Extracts files directly from the repository root
 - Preserves existing files to avoid overwriting local modifications

 See the [NPM package README](npm-package/README.md) for detailed instructions.